 The clocks struck eleven-thirty, but Dave couldn’t hear the chiming over the deafening sound of blood pounding in his head.
 He’d always imagined that witnessing a horrific death resulted in obvious and potent terror, but what he was feeling now was more akin to stunned tranquillity.
 He could hear screaming, but neither Tony nor Gerry’s mouths were open.
 Obviously, the screaming wasn’t coming from the producer, because he was dead.

 Calmly (perhaps more calmly than he’d ever done anything before) Dave deduced that the screaming must be coming from the other guy in the room.
 Who was that again?

 Oh, yeah.
 It’s me.

-Dave was so silently stunned that he imagined he was floating outside his body, looking upon horrendous carnage from somewhere completely different.
+Dave was so silently stunned that he imagined he was floating outside his body, looking on the horrendous carnage from somewhere completely different.
 Perhaps he was watching from behind a TV screen.
 Undoubtedly, the scene he was seeing was horrendous, but it couldn’t be real.
 Of course it couldn’t.

 Dave reached out an unusually still hand, feeling as if he was pulling the strings on a marionette, to touch the wall.
 His fingers brushed against cold stone, and the sensation seemed to inject him with animosity again.
 As soon as he felt the wall beside him, he felt the ground beneath his feet again and the icy kiss of the wind blowing around him.
 With a painful jolt, he was sucked directly back into active consciousness, and all of a sudden the world around him felt more real and more horrible than it ever had before.

 He’d been holding Tony’s arm, but had to let go after Tony fell to the floor.
 He would have looked downwards to check that his friend was still awake, but he could already feel the room beginning to tilt sideways and didn’t want to threaten his coordination any more.
 He felt as if he was on a roller-coaster with broken restraints; any minute now, he was bound to fall.